Estimated reading time: 4 minutes

 Another Rapid Infusion Device commonly seen in EDs and Trauma centers is the Level 1 Rapid Infuser.

 The Level 1 Rapid Infuser is another great way to give large volumes of blood products.
 If I had a choice, my preference is the Belmont.

 In summary, a well-executed massive transfusion protocol consists of a 3 part formula that is developed for your specific institution.
-Make sure your teams execute on the details for best results.
+Make sure your teams execute on the details for the best results.

 - Do your frontline staff have adequate training and know how to insert large bore IV access?
-Learn more about large bore IV access techniques.
+Learn more about large-bore IV access techniques.

 - Have you developed a massive transfusion protocol for your organization?
 Who are the key stakeholders and when can you get them involved?